-Of the several thousand family law attorneys in the State of Illinois, 110 are Academy Fellows.
-To earn the distinction of Fellow, these remarkable lawyers, most with decades of experience in family law, have sustained the highest principles in their practice and passed a rigorous review process.
+Of the several thousand family law attorneys in the State of Illinois, 95 are practicing Academy Fellows.
+To earn the distinction of Fellow, these remarkable lawyers–most with decades of experience in family law–have sustained the highest principles in their practice and passed a rigorous review process.

 Renowned for providing outstanding service to their clients, Illinois Fellows raise the bar for the practice of family law.
 Not only do they advance the profession with their exceptional advocacy and uncompromising ethics, they also benefit their clients through expert guidance and protection.

 AAML Fellows address myriad issues to achieve the best outcome for their clients, including

 What do you find most rewarding about being an AAML Fellow?

 I’ve really enjoyed helping develop the Illinois chapter’s Continuing Legal Education programs that elevate our profession.
 In 2005, I chaired our first CLE Columbus Day seminar.
 It is one of the best such programs in the nation.

 What’s the best piece of career advice you’ve ever received?